-- leadership in meeting various needs of identified residents and groups. - parks and recreation services with the business community. - Maintain liaison with outside organizations and community partners. - DPR system. - and effectiveness in efforts. - content, based on current participation data collected. - residents speaking a primary language other than English. - diverse languages of Atlanta. - DPR. - design. - designs of private retail industry to help drive ecommerce. - Develop a new parks and recreation strategic branding and marketing plan. • - Seek customer feedback to measure success of brand development. - Track and monitor outcomes and leverage for additional resources.
+- Assign a staff member to serve as a community liaison/engagement officer who will assist DPR leadership in meeting various needs of identified residents and groups. - Respond to questions from citizens on individual parks and recreation issues.
+Address concerns of parks and recreation services with the business community. - Maintain liaison with outside organizations and community partners. - Support residents and stakeholders to design and deliver a range of projects aimed at improving DPR system. - Identify existing programs and newly developed programs to measure ROI and increase efficiency and effectiveness in efforts. - Identify the appropriate language and best methods to promote when developing multilingual content, based on current participation data collected. - Continue to have multilingual content developers on staff or as partners-increasing equity for residents speaking a primary language other than English. - Develop a multilingual support network to assist in promoting parks, facilities, and services for the diverse languages of Atlanta. - Cooperate with Atlanta Information Management (AIM) and the Mayor's Office of Communications (MOC) to capitalize on Activate ATL branding to extend into developing a distinct brand identity for DPR. - Begin research to understand the ability to update the website and parameters that will mold the design. - Secure contract and complete the website redesign to be more user-friendly and in line with layout designs of private retail industry to help drive ecommerce. - Begin developing new branding style guide and campaigns to increase followers and expand reach. - Develop a new parks and recreation strategic branding and marketing plan. - Seek customer feedback to measure success of brand development. - Track and monitor outcomes and leverage for additional resources.